6 Great Places to Go Fishing in the Smoky Mountains

 6. Douglas Lake

 Fishing in the Smoky Mountains does have rules and regulations, and a license is required.
-However, you can buy a day’s pass instead of a long-term license.
-To learn more about fishing in the area please click here!
+To learn more about fishing in the area, visit the National Park Service website.

 Looking for other places to go fishing?
 Check out these Gatlinburg fishing spots!

-Once you’ve decided on your catch of the day after fishing in the Smoky Mountains, you can bring it back to your condo in Gatlinburg to have a delicious meal in your condo’s kitchen!
-Take a look at our condos and their amenities now so you can visit sooner and start having fun fishing!
+Once you have your catch of the day after fishing in the Smoky Mountains, you can bring it back to your condo in Gatlinburg to have a delicious meal in your condo’s kitchen!
+Take a look at our Gatlinburg condos and their amenities so you can visit soon and start having fun fishing!